INTECOM/guide/README.md

 Sauce Guide
 ===========

-A growing collection of docs related to implementing Sauce.
-The full guide is available in the [content/](/content/index.md) directory.
+A guide to implementing Sauce.
+Please visit our [Wiki](/wiki) page for the content.